 Factors to Consider Before Developing a Multi-Currency E-commerce Store

-In this model, each country will have their own ecommerce store and the administrative team in that locality will be in charge of managing the portal.
-Eg: The administrative team in Japan will be in charge of jp.storename.com and administrative team in Australia will be authorized to manage au.storename.com.
+In this model, each country will have its own eCommerce store and the administrative team in that locality will be in charge of managing the portal.
+Eg: The administrative team in Japan will be in charge of jp.storename.com and the administrative team in Australia will be authorized to manage au.storename.com.
 Here each of these instances will be standalone installations.
 So, if a feature needs to be added across all stores, that task has to be done in all stores separately.
 This model is suitable for companies who have administrative divisions in all countries.